mps256/vicuna.ps1/README.md

 Advisors (alphabetical order):
 Joseph E. Gonzalez, Ion Stoica, Eric P. Xing [LMSYS](https://vicuna.lmsys.org/)
-Special thanks to [SpreadSheetWarrior](https://www.youtube.com/@SpreadSheetWarrior) for their tutorial on running VICUNA on CPU.
+Special thanks to eachadea (Chad Ea-Nasir II) for their 4-bit quantized model and [SpreadSheetWarrior](https://www.youtube.com/@SpreadSheetWarrior) for their tutorial on running VICUNA on CPU.

 ## Acknowledgment
 We would like to thank Xinyang Geng, Hao Liu, and Eric Wallace from BAIR; Xuecheng Li, and Tianyi Zhang from Stanford Alpaca team for their insightful discussion and feedback.
 BAIR will have another blog post soon for a concurrent effort on their chatbot, Koala.